This justice organization is giving crime victims direct cash grants

 In reality, though, the state’s victim compensation fund is offered as a “last resort,” and bureaucratic red tape and requirements including that the crime victims cooperate with law enforcement end up being barriers to the communities that could benefit the most (and that’s if they’re even aware the fund exists).
 Less than one in five California crime victims report receiving financial or emotional support, according to Californians for Safety and Justice, a criminal justice reform organization.

-Now, Californians for Safety and Justice is giving cash grants to people or the families of those who have experienced crime, without those barriers.
+Now, Californians for Safety and Justice’s project Crime Survivors for Safety and Justice, a network of crime survivors, is giving cash grants to people or the families of those who have experienced crime, without those barriers.
 Instead of funneling victims compensation through law enforcement and state systems that have historically failed to help marginalized communities, Californians for Safety and Justice is distributing $100,000 in grants to eight survivor-led organizations, which will give the cash directly to community members in need.

 The initiative, explains Californians for Safety and Justice executive director Tinisch Hollins, is meant to show how providing resources for those impacted by crime is tied to public safety.
 “But it’s also to really highlight the disparities around victims of color and the lack of access to resources and support they are often faced with,” she says, “and how many times victims and survivors from our communities are not even seen as crime victims.”